Arda-cards/helm-deploy-action/README.md

 In order to support the case of purposes deploying to `Partition`s that share an `Infrastructure`, and therefore deploy their components into a single Kubernetes cluster, a component is deployed to a namespace that identify both the purpose and the component.
-The naming pattern will be `<purpose>-<component name>`.
+The naming pattern will be *purpose*`-`*component name*`.

 This action expects configuration values for the chart for the *purpose* in `src/main/helm/values-${purpose}.yaml`.

 This action supports a 2nd configuration values to be used.
-This is extending, not replacing, the default value files and is intended for deployment pipelines that need to extract values from their environment at deployment time.
+This is extending, not replacing, the default value files and is intended for deployment pipelines that need to extract values from their partition at deployment time.

 ## Arguments